What is collagenous colitis?

 How is collagenous colitis diagnosed?

-Your healthcare provider will ask you about your health history and about your symptoms.
+Your healthcare provider will ask you about your health history and your symptoms.
 Your provider will give you an exam, including an exam of your abdomen.

 Your healthcare provider will rule out other causes of your diarrhea.
 These can include an infection or another inflammatory bowel disease.